jeffshomelab/vminstall/docs/pointers.md

 ```

 **Pointer Arithmetic**
-When a point is created, it's technically just an int that can be incremented.
-For example, add +1 to a pointer that points to an array of ints will add "+4 bytes" to display the next element:
+When a pointer is created, it's technically just an int, and it can be incremented.
+For example, adding +1 to a pointer that points to an array of ints will add "+4 bytes" to display the next element:

 ```sh
     int myNumArr1[4] = {1,2,3};